 The Bottom Line

-Like in the previous comparisons, both OpenID Connect and OAuth 2.0 have their place in the SaaS space, including user management solutions.
+Both OpenID Connect and OAuth 2.0 have their place in the SaaS space, including user management solutions.
 But again a lot depends on your specific use case.
 If you are looking for an authorization solution, OAuth has the better track record.
 But you also need to keep in mind that it is less secure than OIDC, which also covers the authentication part.
 Pick wisely!